OM NAMAH SVAYA

 “I don’t have hair on my tongue!”

 Juan tells me with intensity, while he is explaining how he can see when a person has two faces.
 He was so overjoyed to meet someone with one face, that he took me under his wing and started sharing all the knowledge he knew I desired.
-I recognized him to be my spiritual friend, the Mahayana Buddhist equivalent to guru, best expressed as: Teacher.
+I recognized him to be my spiritual friend, the Mahayana Buddhist equivalent to guru, best expressed as: Master teacher.
 My first encounter with a knower of truths, who has the ability to see with clairvoyance and hear with clairaudience.
 He read my mind, saw me at my core, and left me dumbfounded, infant like, to be re-born.

 The serpent energy began uncoiling.